A continuous multiple hypothesis testing framework for optimal exoplanet detection: Discussion

 \subsection{Bayesian false discovery rate}

-In Section \ref{sec:framework} and \ref{sec:constraint}, we respectively pose the problem in terms of maximisation of utility function and miminimum missed detections under constraint on the expected number of false one. \cite{muller2004} uses the same definition of functions to optimize (they use loss functions instead of utility ones, which is strictly equivalent) in a different context: gene expression microarrays.
-In their case, they consider $n$ different genes which might have an impact or not not the result of some experiment, and want to decide for gene $i$ if it has a significant impact or not.
+In Section~\ref{sec:framework} and ~\ref{sec:constraint}, we respectively pose the problem in terms of maximisation of utility function and miminimum missed detections under constraint on the expected number of false one.~\cite{muller2004} uses the same definition of functions to optimize in a different context: gene expression microarrays.
+They consider $n$ different genes which might have an impact or not not the result of some experiment, and want to decide for gene $i$ if it has a significant impact or not.
 In their parametrization, a variable $z_i$ plays the role of the ground truth, $z_i=0$ means the gene has no impact and $z_i=1$, that it has.
 The optimal decision rule consists in selecting the the $n^\star$ genes with posterior probability of $z_i=1$ greater than a certain threshold.
 They use this result to determine the appropriate sample size.
-Other works also consider discrete hypotheses, such as \citep{guindani2009}. \cite{barbieriberger2004} consider the problem where the data $y$ are described by a linear model $y = Ax + \epsilon$, where each of the components of vector of size $n$, $x$, might be zero.
+Other works also consider discrete hypotheses, such as ~\citep{guindani2009}. ~\cite{barbieriberger2004} consider the problem where the data $y$ are described by a linear model $y = Ax + \epsilon$, where each of the components of vector of size $n$, $x$, might be zero.
 They aim at finding the way to select the non zero components to have optimal predictive properties, and find that they must select the components with the probability to be non-zero greater than 1/2.

 For our problem, we have to deal with a continuum of possibilities.
 If we choose the $\Theta_i$ as balls of fixed radius and centre $\theta$, our hypotheses are indexed by the continuous variable $\theta$.
-We can however adapt our framework to deal with the cases of \cite{muller2004} by selecting $T$ (see Section \ref{sec:mathprob}) as a discrete set of indices $1..n$, and the case of \cite{barbieriberger2004} as the set of $(i,\theta_i)$, where $\theta_i$ is a linear coefficient, $i=1,..,n$.
-We must further impose that the prior forbids to choose twice the same index, similarly to our separability condition (Definition \ref{def:separability}).
+We can however adapt our framework to deal with the cases of~\cite{muller2004} by selecting $T$ (see Section~\ref{sec:mathprob}) as a discrete set of indices $1..n$, and the case of~\cite{barbieriberger2004} as the set of $(i,\theta_i)$, where $\theta_i$ is a linear coefficient, $i=1,..,n$.
+We must further impose that the prior forbids to choose twice the same index, similarly to our separability condition (Definition~\ref{def:separability}). ~\cite{muller2004} show that the optimal detection criterion consists in selecting the $n^\star$ genes with a probability $P(z_i=1 \mid y) > c/(c+1)$ where $c$ controls the relative cost of false positives and false negatives (in our formalism, $\gamma =1/c$) which is exactly the same as Eq.~\eqref{eq:criterionFIP_fixed}.